rahul8341/pt-mq-src/README.md

 The original sample application source is from: https://github.com/epomatti/openliberty-jakartaee-jms-ibmmq

-Some update is made here to work iwth IBM MQ on Cloud.
+Some update is made here to work with IBM MQ on Cloud.